- January 05, 1970

 The 28th edition of Dakar Rally was lucky for Chagin as he won the race for the fifth time, accompanied by his long-time co-drivers Semen Yacubov and Sergey Savostin.
 He won the opening six stages, added another one at the beginning of the second week and triumphed two hours and 20 minutes ahead of the MAN driver Hans Stacey.

 In 2007, he handed over the crown to Stacey.
 Chagin started the rally well and won two stages but later was never the fortune’s favorite and retired due to failure of his Kamaz.
-The event was canceled in 2008, while in 2009, the Russian truck driver finished as a runner-up, losing to Kabirov by less than four minutes.
+The event was canceled in 2008, while in 2009, the Russian truck driver finished as a runner-upin the first edition at South America, losing to Kabirov by less than four minutes.

 Four years after the last triumph, Chagin added another victory to his account.
 In 2010, the race was held in South America for the second time and Vladimir learned the lesson from the previous year.
 He was absolutely dominant and he set a new record by winning 9 out of 14 stages before retaking his crown from Kabirov.

 In 2011, Chagin won his seventh and the last Dakar Rally trophy.
 It was another wonderful performance by the Russian truck driver as he won seven stages.
 At the end, his was 30 minutes clear of Kabirov.
 After setting a new record, Chagin decided to call it a day but stayed with Kamaz and became a team instructor.

 The Dakar Rally triumphs are not the only trophies that Chagin has in his collection.
 He is a six-time winner of Desert Challenge, a four-time winner of Master-Rally, and the winner of many other rally raids like Khazar Steppes, Kalmykia Rally, Baja Italia, Rally Orientale Kappadokia, etc.